-N3827 pictured at Podhorany Airfield (LKPN) on November 22, 2019 yet bearing the Argetinian regsitration LV-X246 (photo: Petr Kolmann)
+N3827 pictured at Podhorany Airfield (LKPN) on November 22, 2019 yet bearing the Argetinian regsitration LV-X246 (photo: Petr Kolmann).
+Below a footage by the Czech TV from a local news released later in the afternoon that day

 The airplane was assigned to No.2 Flying Instructors School, Montrose- Scotland in the beginning of 1942.
 It was to train flight instructors for elementary and advanced Schools single and multiengine.
 For this purpose Avro Tutors were used here by the time this Magister was delivered but since 1940 Magisters were prevailing already – a total of 45 aircraft on the spreadsheet.
 The second part of the training was performed on Airspeed Oxfords Mk.I.